arihamilton/cs1302-nbagenius/meta/DEADLINE.md

 * App Functions
   - This app gets an NBA team based on the user's choice,
   - then finds songs that use one of that team's players as a lyric.
-  - Upon opening the app, they will be able to pick an NBA team.
+  - Upon opening the app, they will be able to pick an NBA team from a list of teams.
-  - The app then processes that team using the NBA Api, Genius API, and ScraperMonkey API (which gets the song's lyrics off of its Genius page).
+  - The app then processes that team using the NBA Api, Genius API, and ScraperMonkey API.
+  - The NBA API returns a list of players that are on that team.
+  - The Genius API searches for songs that use those players as lyrics.
+  - Since the Genius API does not give us a song's lyrics, the ScraperMonkey API is used to scrape the lyrics off of the song's Genius page.
   - For each player on the roster, the app shows a list of songs that contain that player's full name.
-  - Then, the player can choose to select another team.
+  - Then, the player can choose to select another team and repeat the whole process.

 ## Part 2: New